florimondmanca/djangorestframework-api-key/README.md

 > The examples below use the [Django shell](https://docs.djangoproject.com/en/2.1/ref/django-admin/#django-admin-shell).

-- You can view and query API keys like any other model:
+- You can view and query `APIKey` like any other model.
+For example, to know the number of active (unrevoked) API keys:

 ```python
 >>> from rest_framework_api_key.models import APIKey